Award-winning Storytellers

 CorporateHistory.net has earned Apex Awards and IABC Gold Quill Awards, the publishing and communications industries’ highest honors for writing, design, and editorial excellence.

 Our team includes a New York Times best-selling author, editorial manager with 25+ years in publishing, Emmy-winning videographer, and creative director with deep graphic design and museum exhibit experience.
-We have created history books, videos, timelines, exhibits, websites, and CEO memoirs for more than dozens of organizations including Fortune 500 corporations, nonprofits, universities, and family businesses.
+We have created history books, anniversary history videos, timelines, exhibits, websites, and CEO memoirs for dozens of organizations including Fortune 500 corporations, nonprofits, universities, and family businesses.

 Your Corporate History Team